lucas-albers-lz4/irr/docs/PLUGIN-SPECIFIC.md

 This minimal approach prevents flag complexity and maintains consistency across CLI and plugin usage patterns.

-**Note for Developers:** The test framework uses several environment variables (`IRR_TESTING=true`, `LOG_LEVEL`, `IRR_DEBUG`) that are not intended for end users.
+**Note for Developers:** The test framework uses environment variables (`IRR_TESTING=true`, `LOG_LEVEL`) that are not intended for end users.
 These variables are reserved for testing infrastructure and should not be exposed in user documentation.

 **Conflicting Flag Resolution:**
 - Debug levels: `--debug` overrides `--verbose` if both provided